MustafaIsmaill/gps_road_estimation/README.md

 **Package Inputs:**

-1. path way points
+1. path way points (nav_msgs/Path.msg)
-2. gps points
+2. gps points (sensor_msgs/NavSatFix.msg)

 **Package Outputs:**

-1. a corresponding or a projected point for each gps point on the path published on the topic /gps_projected_points. each published point has the same time stamp as the gps point corresponding to it.
+1. A point for each gps point, representing the projection of the gps point on the path (geometry_msgs/PointStamped.msg) and is published on the topic (/gps_projected_points).
+**Note**: every gps point and its corresponding projected point have the same time stamp.

 **How to use the package:**